iunera/druid-mcp-server/README.md

 #### Legacy SSE Transport (Deprecated)
 Still supported for backwards compatibility.
 It is no longer the default and may be removed in a future version.

+Note: The SSE endpoint is secured with OAuth by default.
+Clients must include a valid bearer token when connecting.
+For SSO integration support, see [Contact & Support](#contact--support).

 ```bash
 java -jar target/druid-mcp-server-1.2.2.jar